AKASH20sw053/List-in-html/README.md

      <!-- <ul type="disc"></ul> it display the element the into disc format -->
      <!-- <ul type="Square"></ul> it display the element into square format-->
      <!-- <ul type="Circle"></ul> it display the element into square format-->

+List has three types mainly used in html
+1. Order list
+2. Unorder list
+3. Nested list